flatredball/FlatRedBallDocs/tutorials/damage-dealing/02-team-index.md

 ![Bullet with a default Damage to Deal of 10](../../.gitbook/assets/2023-01-img\_63bebf1ca3662.png)

-If we change these values we can change how many shots it takes to kill an enemy.
+If we change these values, we can change how many shots it takes to kill an enemy.
 For example, if the enemy is changed to have 20 health, it only takes 2 shots to kill each enemy.

 <figure><img src="../../.gitbook/assets/2023-01-11_06-54-40.gif" alt=""><figcaption><p>Enemies being killed with 2 shots</p></figcaption></figure>